agoragames/torus/README.rst

 stat collection application.
 It is a drop-in replacement for the Carbon backend of `statsd <https://github.com/etsy/statsd>`_.
 It takes the following arguments: ::

-    usage: karbon [-h] [--tcp TCP] [--config CONFIG]
+    usage: karbon [-h] [--tcp TCP] [--schema SCHEMA]

     Karbon, a Carbon-replacement data collection server

     optional arguments:
-      -h, --help       show this help message and exit --tcp TCP        TCP binding, in the form of "host:port", ":port", or "port" --config CONFIG  Configuration file for schema and aggregates.
+      -h, --help       show this help message and exit --tcp TCP        TCP binding, in the form of "host:port", ":port", or "port".
+Defaults to "localhost:2003".
+      --schema SCHEMA  Configuration file for schema and aggregates.
 Can be called multiple times for multple configuration files.